 It’s also helpful to include any specific requirements or standards that govern your project, if applicable.

-Creating Your Communication Management Plan
+Creating Your Project Communication Plan

 A communication plan isn’t created in a vacuum.
 Although there are some standard items you’ll include in your plan, such as Project Kick Off, Review, Status, and Team Meetings, it’s important to spend time gathering input from all stakeholder groups to ensure the plan is comprehensive.
 That said, it’s also important to note that changes may need to be made to the plan as the project moves forward.
 Here’s the general framework.